anguslees/kubecfg/README.md

 # kubecfg

-A tool for managing your Kubernetes application deployments as code.
+A tool for managing complex enterprise Kubernetes environments as code.

+kubecfg allows you to express the patterns across your infrastructure and reuse these powerful "templates" across many services.
+The more complex you infrastructure is, the more you will gain from using kubecfg.

 Status: Basic functionality works, but there are still unimplemented features and arguments.
 If the functionality you want works now, it